 You can also encrypt the traffic from your domain to your HA-IP by means of an SSL certificate.

-How do I connect my VPSes to HA-IP Pro?
+How do I attach my VPSes to HA-IP Pro?

-Connecting your servers is easily done through ‘Manage attached VPSes’.
-View which VPSes are available, and choose the VPSes you’d like to connect and click on ‘Attach’.
+Attaching your servers is done through your control panel.
+Click the cogwheel behind 'Overview'.
+Next, check which VPSes are available, and choose the VPSes you’d like to connect and click on ‘Attach’.

 Where can I view the status of my connections?